syncfusion-content/windowsforms-docs/WindowsForms/SfTabbedForm/TabNavigation.md

 # Tab Navigation

-TabPrimitives is a collection of NavigationControls used to navigate through the [TabPages](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.TabControlAdv~TabPages.html) of `SfTabbedForm`.
-The tabprimitives can be added to the sftabbedform using the `TabPrimitiveMode` property.
+Tab Primitives is a collection of NavigationControls used to navigate through the [TabPages](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.TabControlAdv~TabPages.html) of `SfTabbedForm`.
+The Tab Primitives can be added to the `SfTabbedForm` using the `TabPrimitiveMode` property.
 The various tab primitives used to perform navigation through tabs are,
 <table>
 <tr>